 Note: In my own experience, if you usually have a lot of problems losing weight, try taking the carbs lower than that.
 As in, way lower.
 Personally, as a mature woman with insulin resistance, I cannot lose weight on anything more than 20% carbs.
 I make up the shortfall in fats.
 And I try to get most of those carbs from vegetables.

-Rule 5 of the Top 10 Ride Your Way Lean Eating Rules:
+Rule 5 of the Top 10 Ride Your Way Lean Eating Rules: Good Fat Does NOT Make You Fat

 Good fat does not make you fat!
 (This is the single biggest MYTH that messes up people’s nutrition.)
 Think avocados, salmon, eggs, sardines, nuts, chia seeds, flax seeds, etc. Simply sprinkling seeds on your salads is a quick and easy way to get your Omega 3’s from a natural food sauce, rather than a pill.
 We personally eat this flax and chia combo every single day.